awslabs/ml-io/doc/python/tensor.md

 ```
 - `shape`: A sequence of `int`s that describes the shape of the tensor.
 - `data`: A Python object that contains the data of the tensor and that supports the Python Buffer protocol.
 - `strides`: A sequence of `int`s that describes the strides of the tensor.
-ML-IO can handle negative strides, but note that not all libraries have full support for strided tensors.
+MLIO can handle negative strides, but note that not all libraries have full support for strided tensors.
-- `copy`: A boolean value indicating whether ML-IO should use a copy of the data contained in `data` or use `data` directly.
+- `copy`: A boolean value indicating whether MLIO should use a copy of the data contained in `data` or use `data` directly.

 ### Properties
 #### data